approach0/search-engine/README.md

 This branch saves the source code snapshot for ECIR2019 paper.

 ## Results
-Resources can be downloaded from [http://approach0.xyz/ecir2019/](http://approach0.xyz/ecir2019/), it includes:
+Resources can be downloaded from [shared Google Drive](https://drive.google.com/file/d/1kaNjozKJhDUnCevw4fsrmYdsw8Wixkn2/view?usp=sharing), it includes:
 * Search results from our system (with tree graph and match highlight, see [example](http://approach0.xyz/ecir2019/3-beta-90-4/NTCIR12-MathWiki-20/Fisher_transformation:0/highlight))
 * Search results from MCAT and Tangent-S system
 * corpus.txt (contains all document formulas separated by lines)